Ecomail-app/opencart-2.2/README.md

-Ecomail.cz modul pro Opencart 2.2
+Ecomail.app module for Opencart 2.2

-Pro Opencart 2.0 - 2.1 využijte prosím tento plugin: https://github.com/Ecomailcz/opencart-2.0-2.1
+For Opencart 2.0 - 2.1 use please this plugin: https://github.com/Ecomail-app/opencart-2.0-2.1

-# Instalace
+# Installation

-## Pomocí extension installeru
+## Using extension installer

-Stáhněte si modul zabalený jako [ZIP](https://github.com/Ecomailcz/opencart-2.2/archive/master.zip) a nainstalujte přímo v administraci vašeho e-shopu pomocí Extension Installeru.
+Download this module ZIP archive [ZIP](https://github.com/Ecomail-app/opencart-2.2/archive/master.zip) and install right in your admin panel using Extension Installer.

-## Manuálně
+## Manually

-Stáhněte si modul zabalený jako [ZIP](https://github.com/Ecomailcz/opencart-2.2/archive/master.zip) a do kořenového adresáře e-shopu nahrajte obsah složky `upload`
+Download this module ZIP archive [ZIP](https://github.com/Ecomail-app/opencart-2.2/archive/master.zip) and upload contents of `upload` directory into your root directory